 - You employ a housekeeper, nanny, dog walker, or personal trainer

-- You own a vacation property or other secondary residences
+- You own a cottage or other secondary residences

 - You own property outside of Canada